srinivasulureddy22/my-multijava/README.md

 Deleted tag '1.0.11a078e' (was 11a078e)
 ```

-## Test 2: show we fail if there are snapshot depednencies on a release
+## Test 2: show we fail if there are snapshot dependencies on a release

 ```
 (base) ➜  maven-modular git:(master) ✗ sh  ./release.sh RELEASE_CHECK